twitter/scalding/README.md

 ## Word Count

-Hadoop is a distributed system for counting words.
+The Hadoop distributed system can be used for counting words.
 Here is how it's done in Scalding.

 ```scala
 package com.twitter.scalding.examples